jeosol/corise-mlops/week3/project/README.md

+## Docker image

+The Docker image for the project is not added to the repo because of the size of the image.
+The Docker image can be found in my DockerHub account here: https://hub.docker.com/repository/docker/tdba/news-classifier

 ## Introduction

 In the project this week, we will focus on model deployment for the news classification model that we trained in week 1, and evaluated in week 2.